-Report: Johnny Manziel Signs Contract with Alliance of American Football
+Report: Johnny Manziel Signs Contract with AAF, Assigned to Memphis Express

-Report: Johnny Manziel Signs Contract with Alliance of American FootballMarch 17, 2019
+Report: Johnny Manziel Signs Contract with AAF, Assigned to Memphis ExpressMarch 17, 2019

 Former Cleveland Browns quarterback Johnny Manziel signed a standard player agreement with the Alliance of American Football on Saturday, according to ESPN's Adam Schefter.